Are you planning on taking a cruise with Norwegian Cruise Line? Here are my 25 top Norwegian cruise tips to make the most of your vacation at sea.

 What do you do if you forgot to take enough cash on the cruise?
 Hit the casino!
 You can transfer money on any slot machine from your linked credit card to your casino account.
 Cash out your balance to a paper ticket, then cash the ticket at the casino cashier’s desk.

-As of 2020, NCL charges $3 per $100 that you transfer from your cruise card.
+As of 2022, NCL charges 3% on money that you transfer from your cruise card.
 Depending on your bank, this trick could cut your ATM fees in half if you just need to take out a small amount.

 23. Don’t wait until the day of your cruise to print your cruise documents

-Even if you check in online for your cruise super early, you won’t be able to print your cruise documents until about five days before your cruise.
+Even if you check in online for your cruise super early with NCL, you won’t be able to print your cruise documents until about five days before your cruise.
 At that time, you’ll need to print several documents for your cruising party, as well as a paper bag tag for each piece of luggage that you plan to check at the port.

 If you’re traveling before your cruise, you might not have easy access to a printer during those last few days.
 If you’re able to find a spot to print them out, it will make your check-in process at the port faster and easier.